ifrantar/Aerlytix-Webiste-v2/README.md

-# aerlytix-website-test
+# Aerlytix Website V2
-Development testing website

-This is the future Aerlytix and rebranded website to go on 2022
+Aerlytix website was developed using 11ty.dev for its marketing and blogging platform.
+Published in Netlify.com